facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 comma separated list of values.
 An element needs only to match at least one of the items in the comma separated list to be considered matching.

-/// warning | Rename 2.1
+> [!warning] Rename 2.1
-The name `:-soup-contains()` is new in version 2.1.
+> The name `:-soup-contains()` is new in version 2.1.
 Previously, it was known by `:contains()`.
-While the alias of `:contains()` is currently allowed, this alias is deprecated moving forward and will be removed in a future version.
+While the alias of
+> `:contains()` is currently allowed, this alias is deprecated moving forward and will be removed in a future version.
-It is recommended to migrate to the name `:-soup-contains` moving forward.
+> It is recommended to migrate to the name `:-soup-contains` moving forward.
-///

-/// warning | Expensive Operation
+> [!warning] Expensive Operation
-`:-soup-contains()` is an expensive operation as it scans all the text nodes of an element under consideration, which includes all descendants.
+> `:-soup-contains()` is an expensive operation as it scans all the text nodes of an element under consideration,
+> which includes all descendants.
 Using highly specific selectors can reduce how often it is evaluated.
-///

 /// tab | Syntax
 ```css